CABBI Travel Blog

 A Chocolate Cake That Also Happens to be Vegan

-This chocolate cake is a signature dessert for Jo Bradley, the owner of Dennen’s Victorian Farmhouse on the Mendocino Coast.
+This chocolate cake is a signature dessert for Jo Bradley, the former owner of what once was Dennen’s Victorian Farmhouse on the Mendocino Coast.
 “My best friend gave me this recipe years ago.
 It is something we still share often and is a family favorite,” says Jo.
 “It’s a deliciously chocolaty cake that can stand on its own, even without the coffee drizzle or, the recipe can be doubled and made as a layer cake.
 The cake is vegan and is great for people with dairy or egg allergies – though you’d never know it.”

 Best Friends Chocolate Cake

 - 1½ cups all-purpose flour

 - 1 cup sugar

 - 5 tablespoons vegetable oil

 - 1 teaspoon vanilla extract